bonz027/learn_command_line_excercises/README.md

 # learn_command_line_excercises
-Repo for when I learned the command line
+This is a repo I used to lean the command line as part of the Build the Toolbelt class at DaVinci